hermasyp/material-dialogs/README.md

 ```

 ## Folder Choosers

+**Note:** File choosers require your app to have permission to `READ_EXTERNAL_STORAGE`, otherwise
+directory listings will come back empty.

 Folder choosers are basically the same as file choosers, with a few minor differences: 1) only folders
 are shown, even when a custom filter is applied.
 2) the selection callback is never invoked on a